 In 2021-2023, the EIT will continue to monitor the EIT KICs' adherence to the Good Governance Principles to steer them to create and maintain a stable, structured and diverse environment providing optimal conditions for openness, including trust, culture and norms.
 The Good Governance Principles ensure diversity in the composition of the partnership, governance and management teams in particular regarding the gender balance, geographical spread and representation of organisations and individuals from different backgrounds and disciplines (including a proper representation of all sides of the knowledge triangle).
 The principles aimed at ensuring transparent, independent and effective operation of the Knowledge and Innovation Communities through a clear separation of ownership from operational management, separation of the supervisory functions from operations and integration of checks and balances systems will be further analysed.
-Following the development of the Horizon Europe legal framework, the EIT will revise the assessment and monitoring methodology of how the KICs address the EIT Good Governance Principles in 2021.
+Following a development of the Horizon Europe legal framework, the EIT will revise the assessment and monitoring methodology of how the KICs address the EIT Good Governance Principles in 2021.

-Action lines Targets Implementation year 2021 2022 2023 ✓ The EIT Impact Framework launched X ✓ EIT Monitoring Strategy revised and implemented, adjusted to new multiannual grant agreements X Х Х ✓ 7-year comprehensive assessment of EIT Health and EIT Raw Materials X X Monitoring and evaluation of impact ✓ 7-year comprehensive assessment of EIT Food X Х ✓ 3-year interim review of EIT Manufacturing and EIT Urban Mobility Х ✓ Simplification measures implemented X ✓ Preparation of 15-year Review of the 1 st wave KICs (EIT Climate-KIC, EIT Digital, EIT InnoEnergy) X X ✓ Good Governance Assessments X Х X ✓ The annual assessment of the KIC's adherence to the Principles for Innovation Projects financed by the EIT X Х X ✓ The annual assessment of the EIT KICs adherence to the revised Financial Principles, including EIT KICs Investment Funds, and progress towards financial sustainability X X X
+Action lines Targets Implementation year 2021 2022 2023 Monitoring and evaluation of impact ✓ The EIT Impact Framework launched Х ✓ EIT Monitoring Strategy revised and implemented, adjusted to new multiannual grant agreements Х Х X ✓ Interim reviews, 7-year review and 15 year reviews implemented for KICs X X X ✓ Simplification measures implemented Х X ✓ 15-year Review of the 1 st wave KICs (EIT Climate-KIC, EIT Digital, EIT InnoEnergy) Х X ✓ Good Governance Assessments Х Х X ✓ The annual assessment of the KIC's adherence to the Principles for Innovation Projects financed by the EIT Х Х X ✓ The annual assessment of the EIT KICs adherence to the revised Financial Principles, including EIT KICs Investment Funds, and progress towards financial sustainability Х X X